particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="gen2"}}
 - When using `INPUT_PULLUP` or `INPUT_PULLDOWN` make sure a high level signal does not exceed 3.3V.
-- `INPUT_PULLUP` does not work as expected on TX on the P1, Electron, and E Series and should not be used.
+- `INPUT_PULLUP` does not work as expected on TX on the P1, Electron, and E-Series and should not be used.
 - `INPUT_PULLDOWN` does not work as expected on D0 and D1 on the P1 because the P1 module has hardware pull-up resistors on these pins.
 - `INPUT_PULLUP` and `INPUT_PULLDOWN` are approximately 40K on Gen 2 devices
 - On the P1, D0 and D1 have 2.1K hardware pull-up resistors to 3V3.

-On Gen 2 devices (Photon, P1, Electron, and E Series), GPIO pins are 5V tolerant if all of these conditions are met:
+On Gen 2 devices (Photon, P1, Electron, and E-Series), GPIO pins are 5V tolerant if all of these conditions are met:
 - Digital input mode (INPUT) (the ADC is not 5V tolerant)
 - Not using INPUT_PULLDOWN or INPUT_PULLUP (internal pull is not 5V tolerant)
 - Not using pins A3 or A6 (the DAC pins are not 5V tolerant, even in INPUT mode)